learn-co-curriculum/truthiness-code-challenge-new-repl-syntax/README.md

 ## Objectives

 1. Strengthen your understanding of truthiness in Ruby
-2. Practice using boolean and comparison operators
+2. Practice using boolean and comparison operatorsasdf

 %%%